jackarcher/Java-Assignment-2/README.md

 Read me:
 --------
-	This program is for personal academic use ONLY, no one should use it for his or her assignment.
+	This program is for my personal academic use ONLY, no one should use it for his or her assignment.
 	Any use of all or part of this program must be under my permission, as well as our tutor(s).

 To-do list: